 He won’t survive, they say.

 A split head.
 Unconscious.
 Compound fractures of both legs and one arm snapped.
 On waking, the hospital has stemmed the bleeding but the bones haven’t been re-set.
-The operations cost IRP 25million. £1400.
-Without payment the hospital are unwilling to repair him.
+The operations will cost 25million Indonesian rupees – that’s £1400.
+Without payment up front, the hospital are unwilling to repair him.
 There’s no money.
 Putu’s parents take him home with mangled bones.
 “They are happy I’m alive.”

 For six months, Putu is massaged by a family friend.
 It’s the best they can do.
 Over the course of his home-therapy, his bones are excruciatingly worked to form.
 Six months later, and with no feeling in his legs, Putu begins to re-train himself to walk on crutches.
 The long road to recovery.